YKXia0/LBD_AD/README.md

-# Repurposing Interventions for Alzheimer's Diseases through Link Prediction on Biomedical Literature.
+# Repurposing non-pharmacological interventions for Alzheimer's disease through link prediction on biomedical literature

 This repository contains source code related to the paper